psjoel02/Steam-Wishlist-Scraper/README.md

 ## Usage
-- Download the repo .zip file.
+- Download and execute main.exe from Releases
-- Unzip the repo .zip using your favorite file archive tool.
-- Run the main.exe file inside the /dist/main/ folder.

 ## Screenshots